 I think the animal kingdom is a great analogy for how the different human sub-species relate.
 The introduction of cats in some places has been devastating for birds.
 Cats and birds usually have different interests.

 Going back to the slogan, “With Jews, you lose,” I think it depends on what kind of society you want.
 For certain types of societies, such as a Nazi society, Jews are not a benefit.
-If you want a multicultural society and a proposition nation, then Jews are awesome.
+If you want a multicultural society that values excellence, then Jews are awesome.

 It would be self-interested for birds to have the slogan, “With cats, birds lose.”
 It would be self-interested for the Japanese to not allow in much non-Japanese immigration, particularly very little Muslim and black immigration.
 For the Japanese and probably for Europeans as well, with blacks and Muslims you lose.
 You could make an argument that any gentile country that wants unity and cohesion around strong racial, national and religious identity, with multi-culti Jews you lose.